-Abstract
+Abstract:

-This paper presents a report on work in progress of a Synthesis of (selected) State of the Art Enterprise Ontologies (SSAEO) - which aims to produce a Base Enterprise Ontology to be used as the foundation for the construction of a Core Enterprise Ontology (CEO).
+This paper is a report on work in progress of a project to synthesise (selected) state of the art enterprise ontologies, whose goal is to produce a Base Enterprise Ontology.
+This will then be used as the foundation for the construction of an 'industrial strength' Core Enterprise Ontology (CEO).
 The synthesis is intended to harvest the insights from the selected ontologies, building upon their strengths and eliminating - as far as possible - their weaknesses.
 One of the main achievements of this work is the development of the notion of a person (entities that can acquire rights and obligations) enabling the integration of a number of lower level concepts.
 In addition, we have already been able to identify some of the common 'mistakes' in current enterprise ontologies - and propose solutions.

-1. Introduction
+1. INTRODUCTION

-This paper results from a collaboration between two projects: the BRont (Business Reference Ontologies)1 and European IKF (Intelligent Knowledge Fusion)2 projects.
+This paper results from a collaboration between two projects: the BRont (Business Reference Ontologies) (BORO, http) and European IKF (Intelligent Knowledge Fusion) (EUREKA, http) projects.

 The BRont project is part of the BORO Program, which aims to build 'industrial strength' ontologies, that are intended to be suitable as a basis for facilitating, among other things, the semantic interoperability of enterprises' operational systems.

 This European IKF project has as an ultimate goal the development of a Distributed Infrastructure and Services System (IKF Framework) with appropriate toolkits and techniques for supporting knowledge management activities.
-The following countries participate in the IKF project; Italy, UK, Portugal, Spain, Hungary and Rumania.
+The following countries participate in the IKF project, Italy, UK, Portugal, Spain, Hungary and Rumania.
 The project will last 3.5 years, and started in April 2000.

 There are a couple of vertical applications whose domain is the financial sector.
 One of these, IKF/LEX - a part of the Italian IKF project - has been selected to undertake a pilot project.
-IKF/IF-LEX is lead by ELSAG BankLab the comparison of banking supervision regulations.
+IKF/IF-LEX is lead by ELSAG BankLab SpA and its goal is to provide semi-automatic support for the comparison of banking supervision regulations.